 For more about the vocabulary challenge

 Self taught language learners need two types of learning materials: a language resource and reference tools.
-The first provides new words and models their proper use.
+The first provides new words and examples.
 The second are essential to understand meanings, translate between native and second language, and explain key grammar concepts.

 - Print, visual or audio language resources